Emergence of Monogamy under Static and Dynamic Scenarios: Monogamy vs. Genuine multipartite entanglement

 To examine the relational properties of randomly generated states, we define the following quantities.
 Firstly, we segregate the random states into bins possessing definite ranges of GGM values and compute the fraction of non-monogamous states in each bin, which, in turn, is computed as

 for a fixed QC measure.
-Such a quantity is useful to address the first and the last questions while we compute the content of GGM above which all randomly generated states turn out to be monogamous which we refer to as critical value of GGM, given by
+The fraction of monogamous states is in turn, given by $f^{M}_{\mathcal{Q}^{\alpha}} = 1 - f^{NM}_{\mathcal{Q}^{\alpha}}$.
+Such a quantities is useful to address the first and the last questions while we compute the content of GGM above which all randomly generated states turn out to be monogamous which we refer to as critical value of GGM, given by

 to obtain the answer to the second one.
-Our aim is to find the change occurred in the critical GGM depending on the choice of the QC measure, $\mathcal{Q}$ and power $\alpha$ in monogamy score.
+Our aim is to find the change that occurred in the critical GGM depending on the choice of the QC measure, $\mathcal{Q}$, and power $\alpha$ in monogamy score.